-A humidifier is one of those things that’s not really on your radar until you need it.
+A humidifier is one of those appliances that’s not really on your radar until you need it.
 Say, when the temperature turns frosty and your skin’s so dry it’s scaly.
-Or when you—or your kids—come down with a cold, and you’re desperate for something that can help break up your congestion and sleep through the night.
-Suddenly, they’re a godsend, and you wonder how you’ve gotten by for so long without it.
+Or when you—or your kids—come down with a cold, and you’re desperate for something that can fight congestion and help you sleep through the night.
+Suddenly, it becomes a godsend, and you wonder how you’ve gotten by for so long without it.
 What’s even less likely to cross your mind—again, until you really need to deal with it?
 How to clean a humidifier.
 It’s just sending water vapor into the air, so do you even need to?

 But First: What are the Benefits of Using a Humidifier, Anyway?

 Humidifiers aren’t magic, but according to Berkeley Wellness (an academic blog run by the University of California, Berkeley School of Public Health) they can be helpful to those who suffer from dryness of the skin, eyes or nasal passages.
 Feeling sick?
 The experts at Berkeley Wellness say that a humidifier can also “ease symptoms of a cold, sore throat or cough.”

 What’s the Big Deal if I Don’t Clean it…Like, Ever?

 “If not kept very clean, humidifiers can be a source of indoor air pollution, microbes and allergens,” Berkeley Wellness cautions.
 In other words, if the mist that your humidifier releases is dirty, it won’t be doing your lungs or your nasal passages any favors, which is kind of the whole point of the thing in the first place.

 How Often Should You Clean a Humidifier?

 What You Need to Clean a Humidifier